MicrosoftDocs/appcenter-docs/CONTRIBUTING-INTERNAL.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/), or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## How can I contribute?
-There is a variety of ways to contribute to the documentation.
+There's a variety of ways to contribute to the documentation.
 Review the sections below to find out which one is right for you.

 ### Report bugs or suggest enhancements
 Use the feedback tool at the bottom of any article to submit bugs and suggestions.